jakerich1/amplifyfuncserializer/README.md

 2. Navigate to the directory containing the project.
 3. Run `npm install` to install the required dependencies.
 4. Execute `npm run build` to compile TypeScript files and minify the scripts.
+5. Execute `npm link` to make the scripts available globally.

 ## Usage